Dipolar Weyl semimetals: Dipolar Weyl semimetal

-We plot $\mf C_{\text{stagg}}$ as a function of $k_z$ in Fig.~\ref{fig:chern}, and relegate the details of the calculation to Appendix~\ref{app:flux}, along with the explicit form of $f_{\text{stagg}}(\bs k_\perp)$.
+We plot $\mf C_{\text{stagg}}$ as a function of $k_z$ in Fig.~\ref{fig:chern}, and relegate the details of the calculation to the SM~\cite{sm}, along with the explicit form of $f_{\text{stagg}}(\bs k_\perp)$.
 We obtain $\mf C_{\text{stagg}} = 2$ for all planes with $|k_z| < \cos^{-1}{(\Dl - 2 + \dl_3)}$, indicating intertwining of two regions with opposite Chern numbers.
 We note that the $k_z = 0$ and $\pi$ planes of the dipolar WSM are identical to respective planes in the Moore-Ran-Wen class of models of Hopf insulators~\cite{moore2008}.
-Consequently, these special planes in the latter are also characterized by a quantized staggered-Chern number.
-The staggering of the Chern number in dipolar WSMs, as well as Hopf insulators, originates from non-trivial 2D winding numbers supported by corresponding $\bs k_\perp$ planes of the system governed by the Hamiltonian $\vec u \cdot \vec \Gamma$, where $\vec \Gamma = \{\Gam_1, \ldots, \Gam_4\}$ is a collection of mutually anticommuting matrices.
-Since in the limit $\dl_\perp, \dl_3 \to 0$ the Hamiltonian in Eq. \eqref{eq:h} maybe obtained by applying the Hopf map to a model of chiral Dirac semimetal, the non-trivial $\mf C_{\text{stagg}}$ is a manifestation of the non-Abelian 2D winding number supported by the $k_z$-planes of Dirac semimetals~\cite{tyner2020}.
-Thus, under the Hopf map, \emph{the staggering of the Chern number in a Kramers degenerate subspace maps to its staggering in momentum space}.
+Consequently, \emph{these special planes in Hopf insulators are also characterized by a quantized staggered-Chern number}.
+The staggering of the Chern number in dipolar WSMs, as well as Hopf insulators, originates from non-trivial 2D winding numbers supported by corresponding $\bs k_\perp$ planes of the system { governed by $h(\bs k) = \vec u \cdot \vec \Gamma$.} { In the present case, $h(\bs k)$ describes a $\mathbb{Z}_2$-chiral DSM with a pair of band-crossings along the $k_z$-axis.
+The $k_z$-planes lying between the Dirac points are characterized by the relative-Chern number~\cite{tyner2020}, which is an $\mathbb Z$-valued 2D bulk invariant and a variant of the spin-Chern number, {and it is protected by both bulk- and spin-gaps}~\cite{Prodan2009,Lin2022Spin}.
+The non-trivial $\mf C_{\text{stagg}}$ is thus a manifestation of the non-trivial relative- or spin-Chern number supported by the $k_z$-planes of chiral DSMs~\cite{tyner2020}.} Thus, under the Hopf map, \emph{the staggering of the Chern number in a Kramers degenerate subspace maps to its staggering in momentum space}.